Hurricane Season Starts June 1

 Sandbags

-Most home improvement stores carry sandbags.
-You can purchase them and keep them in your hurricane supply kit and then fill them with any kind of sand or dirt available on your property.
-Home improvement stores often also sell fill dirt as well.
+The City of Melbourne and Brevard County typically distribute sandbags if a hurricane is forecast to impact our area.
+You can also purchase them ahead of time and keep them in your hurricane supply kit.
+If they are needed you can then fill them with any kind of sand or dirt available on your property.
+Home improvement stores often also sell fill dirt, as well.
 Do not use sand from the beach to fill sandbags.

 Turn Off Automatic Sprinklers